Less is More: Understanding Word-level Textual Adversarial Attack via n-gram Frequency Descend: Understand Word-level Attacks from the -FD Perspective

 \subsection{Adversarial Example Generation}

-\paragraph{Attacks.} We selected six existing word-level attacks, including five black-box attacks: GA~\cite{GA}, PWWS~\cite{PWWS}, TextFooler (TF)~\cite{textfooler}, PSO~\cite{pso}, LocalSearch (LS)~\cite{localsearch}; and one white-box attack: HotFlip (HF)~\cite{hotflip}.
-These attacks are representative in the sense that they have employed different substitute nomination methods and search strategies as summarized in Table \ref{tab:attacks}, and have achieved effective performance in generating AEs for various NLP tasks and victim models.
+\paragraph{Attacks} We selected six existing word-level attacks, including five black-box attacks: GA~\cite{GA}, PWWS~\cite{PWWS}, TextFooler (TF)~\cite{textfooler}, PSO~\cite{pso}, LocalSearch (LS)~\cite{localsearch}; and one white-box attack: HotFlip (HF)~\cite{hotflip}.
+These attacks are representative in the sense that and have achieved effective performance against various models.
+They employs different substitute candidate construction methods and search strategies, as summarized in Table \ref{tab:attacks}.
+To construct the substitute sets, PSO and LS use the language database of HowNet~\cite{hownet}, PWWS uses WordNet~\cite{wordnet}, while GA, TF, and HF rely on Counter-fitted~\cite{CF} embeddings.

-\paragraph{Datasets.} We ran these attacks on 1000 test examples randomly selected from two public classification datasets: IMDb reviews dataset (IMDB)~\cite{IMDB} for sentiment analysis and AG-News corpus (AGNews)~\cite{AGnews} for topic classification.
+\paragraph{Dataset} We ran these attacks on 1000 test examples randomly selected from two public classification datasets: IMDb reviews dataset (IMDB)~\cite{IMDB} for sentiment analysis and AG-News corpus (AGNews)~\cite{AGnews} for topic classification.